bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

    catalog['c07e765']

-If the abbreviated uid is ambiguous (matches more than run one) a ``ValueError`` is raised listing the matches.
+If the abbreviated uid is ambiguous---if it matches more than one Run---a ``ValueError`` is raised listing the matches.
 Try ``catalog['a']``, which will match two Runs in this Catalog and raise that error.

 Runs typically also have a counting number identifer, dubbed ``scan_id``.
 This is easier to remember.
-Keep in mind that ``scan_id`` *is not neccesarily unique*, and databroker will always give you the most recent match.
+Keep in mind that ``scan_id`` *is not neccesarily unique*, and Databroker will always give you the most recent match.
 Some users are in the habit of resetting ``scan_id`` to 1 at the beginning of a new experiment or operating cycle.
-This is why lookup based on the globally unique idenifier is safest for scripts, especially long-lived scripts.
+This is why lookup based on the globally unique idenifier is safest for scripts and Jupyter notebooks, especially long-lived ones.

 .. ipython:: python